Intro to Segments

 - Canadian visitors where the users’ initial country is Canada

-Note that segments only give you access to user-level properties.
+Segments only give you access to user-level properties.
 However, you can create and filter for an event to use as your segment.

 Segment daily, weekly, or monthly active users